Continuous-variable quantum communication: Continuous-variable quantum key distribution

-At the receiver, the quantum states are typically measured with quadrature detectors which can be divided into two types: receivers measuring one quadrature at a time, i.e.\ homodyne detection, and receivers measuring both the amplitude and phase quadratures simultaneously, often called heterodyne detection in the quantum optics community.
+At the receiver the quantum states are typically measured with quadrature detectors that can be divided into two types: receivers measuring one quadrature at a time, i.e., homodyne detection, and receivers measuring the amplitude and phase quadratures simultaneously, which are often called heterodyne-detection receivers in the quantum optics community.

-In a homodyne receiver the LO beam is interfered with the quantum states at a balanced beam splitter whose outputs are detected by pin-photodiodes as shown in Fig.~\ref{fig:receiver}(a).
+In a homodyne receiver, the LO beam interferes with the quantum states at a balanced beam splitter whose outputs are detected by \textit{p-i-n} photodiodes, as shown in Fig.~\ref{fig:receiver}(a).
 Having the same frequency as the carrier of the coherent states, the phase of the LO determines the measured quadrature.
-To follow the protocol, the measured quadrature has to be chosen randomly for each received quantum state which can be implemented most practically when pulsed lasers or pulse-carved laser beams are used.
-Nevertheless, the switching speed is limited and therefore it has only been implemented with state repetition rates up to 5 MHz~\cite{Zhang2020}.
-To achieve a stable phase relation the LO is usually derived from the transmitter and sent to the receiver through a fiber.
-Recently, remote homodyne detection of a squeezed state has been achieved with a separate laser for the LO using an optical phase-locked loop~\cite{Suleiman2022}.
+To follow the protocol, the measured quadrature has to be chosen randomly for each received quantum state that can be implemented most practically when pulsed lasers or pulse-carved laser beams are used.
+Nevertheless, the switching speed is limited, and therefore it has been implemented only with state repetition rates up to 5 MHz~\cite{Zhang2020}.
+To achieve a stable phase relation, the LO is usually derived from the transmitter and sent to the receiver through a fiber.
+Recently, remote homodyne detection of a squeezed state was achieved with a separate laser for the LO using an optical phase-locked loop~\cite{Suleiman2022}.